 1. Have Your Plan in Place First

-Most lenders that will work with IRA properties will take about 45 days to process and fund a loan, which makes it even more critical to have the IRA LLC in place before writing an offer.
+Most lenders that work with IRA properties will take about 45 days to process and fund a loan, which makes it even more critical to have the IRA in place before writing an offer.

 2. Non-Recourse Loans are Required

-if you are working on a larger commercial property such as an apartment or office complex, there are a wider range of banks willing to lend on a non-recourse basis.
+If you are working on a larger commercial property such as an apartment or office complex, there are a wider range of banks willing to lend on a non-recourse basis.